rameezrami/dns-blocklists/README.md

 ### :closed_book: ***Multi ULTIMATE*** - **Aggressive protection** <a name="ultimate"></a>

 *Ultimate Sweeper - Strictly cleans the Internet and protects your privacy!
-Blocks Ads, Affiliate, Tracking (+Referral), Metrics, Telemetry, Phishing, Malware, Scam, Free Hoster, Fake, Coins and other "Crap".*
+Blocks Ads, Affiliate, Tracking, Metrics, Telemetry, Phishing, Malware, Scam, Free Hoster, Fake, Coins and other "Crap".*

 *Stricter version of the Multi PRO++ blocklist.
 It may contain false positive domains that limit functionality.
 Therefore it should only be used by experienced users.
 Furthermore, an admin should be available to unblock incorrectly blocked domains.
 Reported false positive domains will be removed from the list!*

 ***NOTE:*** *META trackers are blocked in Ultimate.
 This restricts the use of Facebook/Instagram and Facebook Messenger apps.
 To use Facebook/Instagram apps with Ultimate, unblock the following domains: [META Tracker](share/facebook.txt)*

-**Entries:** *1469617 domains/hosts - 359778 compressed domains*
+**Entries:** *1469612 domains/hosts - 359776 compressed domains*

 | Format | Links | Can be used for |
 |:-------|:-----|:----------------|